rivertam2016/pyCMR3/README.md

 be compiled before it can be used.
 Once it has been compiled, CMR3 can be imported and used like any other python package.

-To build the CMR3 code, run the following from the command line:
+To build and compile the CMR3 code, navigate to the Core_Model directory and run the following from the command line:

 >> python3 setup_cmr3.py build_ext --inplace

 Note that this code is written for compatibility with Python3.
-It may be compatible with Python2, but it is not tested and debugged for that purpose.
+It is not tested or debugged for use with Python2.

 # Data